 Should I Sell My House When I Retire?

-Retirement can be a wonderful time but with it comes challenges.
+Retirement can be a wonderful time, but with it comes challenges.
 If you’re wondering whether or not you should sell your home when you retire, there are several options available to you.
-It doesn’t matter when you need to raise cash to pay the bills or relocate for an entirely new lifestyle, selling up and moving on has its advantages and its drawbacks.
+It doesn’t matter when you need to raise cash to pay the bills or relocate for an entirely new lifestyle; selling up and moving on has its advantages and drawbacks.
 As long as you assess all of the options available to you, there’s no reason why you can’t choose the right option for your circumstances.

 What Are the Benefits of Selling Your Home When You Retire?